-Oh and um, just so you know – I’m totally making up this “spicy tolerance level” scale thing.
+Oh and um, just so you know – I’m totally making up this “spicy food tolerance level scale” thing.

-(If you want to talk about a legit numbers – a habanero ranges anywhere from 100k-580k units on the scoville scale.
-But who really knows what that means?).
+(If you want to talk about legit numbers – a habanero ranges anywhere from 100k-580k units on the scoville scale.
+But who really knows what the heck that means?).